 A recent meta-analysis indicates that the most popular measures are accuracy, the F-measure, and precision \cite{blagec2020critical}.
 An essential issue these metrics ignore is that sample size can have a large influence on the relative ranking of different learning algorithms.
 In a plot of learning curves this would be visible as a crossing of the different curves (see Figure \ref{fig:smallcrossing}).
 In that light, it is beneficial if benchmarks consider multiple sample sizes, to get a better picture of the strengths and weaknesses of the approaches.
 The learning curve provides a concise picture of this sample size dependent behavior.

 Crossing curves have also been referred to as the scissor effect and have been investigated since the 1970s \cite{raudys1970problems,kanal1971dimensionality,duin1978accuracy} (see also \cite{Raudys1998}).
-Contrary to such evidence, there are papers that suggest that learning curves do not cross \cite{kohavi1996scaling,bornschein2020small}.
-The latter claim is specific to deep learning, where, perhaps, exceptions may occur that are currently not understood.
+Contrary to such evidence, there are papers that suggest that learning curves do not cross \cite{kohavi1996scaling,bornschein2020small}. \cite{Perlich2003} calls into question the claim of \cite{kohavi1996scaling} as the datasets may be too small to find the crossing point.
+The latter claim by \cite{bornschein2020small} is specific to deep learning, where, perhaps, exceptions may occur that are currently not understood.

 Perhaps the most convincing evidence for crossing curves is given in \cite{Perlich2003}.
 The paper compares logistic regression and decision trees on 36 datasets.
 In 15 of the 36 cases the learning curves cross.
 This may not always be apparent, however, as large sample sizes may be needed to find the crossing point.
 In the paper, the complex model (decision tree) is better for large sample sizes, while the simple model (logistic regression) is better for small ones.
 Similarly, Strang et al.\ \cite{strang2018don} performed a large-scale meta-learning study on 294 datasets, comparing linear versus nonlinear models, and found evidence that non-linear methods are better when datasets are large.
 Ng and Jordan \cite{Ng2002} found, when comparing naive Bayes to logistic regression, that in 7 out of 15 datasets considered the learning curves crossed. \cite{Cortes1994,Morch1997,shavlik1991symbolic,domingos1997optimality,harris1997sample} provide further evidence.